DOMjudge/domjudge/doc/manual/config-advanced.rst

 programs.
 The archive must contain an executable file named ``build`` or ``run``.
-When deploying a new (or changed) executable to a judgehost ``build`` is executed *once* if present.
+When deploying a new (or changed) executable to a judgehost ``build`` is executed *once* if present (inside the chroot environment that is also used for compiling and running submissions).
 Afterwards an executable file ``run`` must exist (it may have existed before), that is called to execute the compile, compare, or run script.
 The specific formats are detailed below.

 Executables may be changed via the web interface in an online editor or by uploading a replacement zip file.
 Changes apply immediately to